 Students on the program for one year may apply to change their track of enrollment for their second semester.
 More information will be given upon commencement of the program.

 To be eligible to enroll in the Open Study in English Track, you must:

 Japanese language proficiency is not required for OSE Track applicants.
 Students enrolled in this track may elect to take Business Track courses as well.

-While Japanese ability is not a requirement for participation in the OSE Track, students with limited background in the language are eligible for an optional Japanese Listening and Speaking course.
-This two credit course is only held at the Introductory Level and meets two times a week for a total of three hours.
+While Japanese ability is not a requirement for participation in the OSE Track, students with limited background in the language are eligible for an optional Japanese course.
+This three credit course is only held at the Introductory Level and meets three times a week for a total of three hours.

-Please be aware that OSE Japanese language courses are only available at these levels and that these courses may not meet the needs of all students.
+Please be aware that OSE Japanese language courses are only available at this level and that these courses may not meet the needs of all students.
 Moreover, students are only eligible for Japanese classes offered within their own track of enrollment.

 Students may enroll in content courses taught in English by the various academic faculties.
 There are usually a total of 10 to 15 of these courses offered each semester by the Faculties of International Relations, Letters, Business Administration, and Economics.
 Admission to these courses is subject to seat availability.